Welcome to the Web site of

 Guarantees?

-Begin with "finding a lawyer" if you don't have a lawyer, and need direction in choosing a lawyer to consult for a particular problem.
+• Begin with Finding a Lawyer if you don't have a lawyer, and need direction in choosing a lawyer to consult for a particular problem.

-The appeals page may help you sort through things if you have already had a trial, and are dissatisfied with the result;
+• The Appeals Page may help you sort through things if you have already had a trial, and are dissatisfied with the result.

-The family law/domestic page explains some concepts involved in the divorce process;
+• The Family Law/Domestic Page explains some concepts involved in the divorce process.

-The probate page deals with general concepts having to do with wills and estate planning.
+• The Probate Page deals with general concepts having to do with wills and estate planning.

-The personal information page outlines my personal interests and background.
+• The Personal Information Page outlines my personal interests and background.

 Other Lawyers:

-Immigration, try the link to the Immigration Lawyers on the Web.
+For information about Immigration, try the link to the Immigration Lawyers on the Web.

 Links to Courts, and Other Legal Information

-ALL of the Missouri Courts FFind the Court where YOUR case is pending, and check the status of your case, or other cases!
+Find the Court where YOUR case is pending, and check the status of your case, or other cases!

 Greene County Circuit Court